vanessadcamara/Quiz-App-using-HTML-CSS-and-JS/README.md

 # About Quiz App

 This aplication is a class task and it was made based on a course on Udemy [1].
-As I'd liked to improve my skills on coding and learning HTML, CSS and JavaScript, I used Portuguese and English langages to build the project.
+As I'd liked to improve my skills on coding and learning HTML, CSS and JavaScript, I used Portuguese (to understande better what I'm doing) and English (The default Udemy's course language) to build the project.
 Also, I'm a newbie using these languages, so, if you'd like to help, feel free to send me pull requests or [contact me!](https://web.telegram.org/#/im?p=@vanessadcamara)

 # How it Works